Kintyre/ksconf/README.md

                             This is the local file that you with to remove the duplicate settings from.
 By default, this file will be read and the updatedwith a minimized version.
+      --dry-run, -D         Enable dry-run mode.
+Instead of writing the minimized value to TARGET, show a 'diff' of what would be removed.
       --output OUTPUT       When this option is used, the new minimized file will be saved to this file instead of updating TARGET.
 This can be use to preview changes or helpful in other